 When people think spring break, one of the first things that comes to mind might be to visit the beach.
 Think outside the box this spring break and consider a good ole fashioned road trip.
-Here are five beautiful routes to enjoy this spring break, all within a relatively short drive from Williamson County.
+Here are five beautiful routes to enjoy this spring break, all within a relatively short drive from Rutherford County.

 1Newfound Gap Road, Tennessee and North Carolina